0xProject/OpenZKP/Codeguidelines.md

 * Unit tests are in the same file as the code covered and not in separate files.
 * We use `quickcheck` for property based testing.

 In addition to the above, we use [Criterion][criterion] extensively for statistical benchmarking.
 See the section below for what is expected.

 [criterion]: https://bheisler.github.io/criterion.rs/book/index.html

 ## Making exceptions

 Sometimes clippy will give a false positive, where compliance will decrease the safety and readability of the code.
 In this case a localized exception is in order.

 Clippy exceptions should be added on the smallest reasonable scope.
-Often on functions.
-An expection can be made for unit tests, where it is okay to disable it for all tests in the file.
+Often, this will be a single function.
+An exception can be made for unit tests, where it is okay to disable it for all tests in the file.

 All exceptions need to have a comment line preceding explaining why the rule leads to false positives.

 ## Testing

 Be liberal with `debug_assert` statements.

 In unit tests, the correct values are named `expected` and computed values are named `actual`.
-When comparing, they are ordered `actual` then `expected` like so:
+When comparing, they are ordered `actual` then `expected` like
+so:

 ```rust
 let actual = square(2);